A 10-week surf trip to South Africa is pretty much the dream, right?

 Life Saving:

-In Durban you will be doing beach practicals and lifeguard training with Deon Woodley, he is our man on the ground in Durban and is one of South Africa’s most respected personalities in the Life-Saving community.
+You’ll do beach practicals and lifeguard training with Deon Woodley, one of South Africa’s most respected figures in the lifesaving community and our local expert in Durban.

 Swimming: